Discovery of a 310-day Period from the Enshrouded Massive System NaSt1 (WR 122): Observations and Archival Data

-An off-axis visible-wavelength CCD was used for guiding to keep the source centered in the $4.2''$ instrument aperture during exposures.
-The resolving power of BASS is 30--125 across a 3--13 $\mu$m bandpass.
-Flux calibration was obtained via observations of the standard star $\alpha$ Lyr (Vega) at an airmass similar to that of the \nast~observations.
 Wavelength calibration of each BASS channel was performed in the lab using a monochrometer, and either checked on-sky with observations of a strong mid-IR emission-line source (planetary nebula NGC 7027) or in the dome using a blackbody source (hot plate) measured at two temperatures ($40^\circ$~C and $60^\circ$~C) and attenuated by films of polystyrene and polysulfone to superimpose absorption features for reference.